ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 ## How to use

-Make sure to check out the [tutorial](http://docs.mytestedasp.net/tutorial/intro.html) (coming soon), the [testing guide](http://docs.mytestedasp.net/guide/intro.html) (coming soon) or the [API reference](http://docs.mytestedasp.net/api/index.html) for a preview of the available features.
+Make sure to check out the [tutorial](http://docs.mytestedasp.net/tutorial/intro.html) (coming soon) and the [testing guide](http://docs.mytestedasp.net/guide/intro.html) (coming soon) for a preview of the available features.

 You can also check out the [provided samples](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/tree/master/samples) for real-life ASP.NET Core MVC application testing.